IAlkhovik/Alkhovik/README.md

 # Ivan Alkhovik

 Hello, my name is Ivan Alkhovik.
-I am a responsible software engineer adept at problem-solving and highly motivated to learn seeking a work environment which challenges me and facilitates the advancement of my skills.
+I am a responsible software engineer, adept at problem-solving and highly motivated to learn, seeking a work environment which challenges me and facilitates the advancement of my skills.
 I graduated from the Georgia Institude of Technology with a B.S. in Computer Science, focusing on intelligence and computer simulation.
+I am now pursuing a M.S. in Computer Science from Kennesaw State University.
+In addition to the Masters degree focusing in artificial intelligence, I will be completing two certificates: the first in health information technology and the second in data analytics.

 ## Projects: